 1. Read Mel Bartholomew’s Square Foot Gardening

 Square foot gardening is traditionally done in raised beds with a light soil mix.
-I’ve square foot gardened in both a raised bed and straight in my traditional garden space and the results are almost the same–there’s just a few more weeds to deal with in the traditional garden space.
+I’ve square foot gardened in both a raised bed and straight in my traditional garden space and the results are almost the same.
+There are just a few more weeds to manage with in-ground square gardening!

-I actually don’t use Mel’s mix, just regular potting soil mixed with compost and manure, and find that it works just as well.
-However, I garden in zone three in Saskatchewan, so I’m very far removed from the weather conditions that Mel experienced when he created the method.
+For soil, I actually don’t use Mel’s mix.
+I just use regular potting soil mixed with compost and manure, and find that it works just as well.
+However, I garden in Zone 3 in Saskatchewan, so I’m very far removed from the weather conditions that Mel experienced when he created the method.

 The nice thing about starting a raised bed from scratch is that you don’t have to till the ground underneath.
 Just place your bed on the soil, cover the ground with cardboard to kill the weeds and grass, and add your soil on top.
 So much less work!!